microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/useraccountinformation-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of a [userAccountInformation](../resources/useraccountinformation.md) object.
+Retrieve the properties and relationships of an [userAccountInformation](../resources/useraccountinformation.md) object in a user's [profile](../resources/profile.md).

 ## Permissions